 - Cream Contour – for some definition to your face

-- Eyebrow Powder – make sure it’s the same colour as your hair like this one
+- Eyebrow Powder – make sure it’s the same colour as your hair!

 - Setting Spray – school days are long, so protect your makeup!

 First, set down your primer to provide your skin with a base and to help keep your makeup in place throughout the day.
-If you have oily skin, go for a mattifying primer; if you have dry skin, choose a hydrating one.
-I have combination skin at the moment, so I’ve chosen one of each for the different parts of my face.
+If you’re not sure which primer to choose, read this post about the different types!